 Overview:

-A short quiff gives volume at the front and blends into the rest of the hair.
-It’s fashionable but still neat.
+A short quiff provides volume at the front and merges with the remaining hair.
+It‘s stylish but still tidy.

 Best For: Oval and square faces